mende666/adguard-filters-gambling/README.md

 1. Download `adguard-gambling-filter.txt` from this repo or copy its raw link.
 2. Open AdGuard (Chrome extension or app).
 3. Go to **Filters > Custom Filters**.
-4. Add a new filter by uploading the file or pasting the URL.
+4. Add a new filter by uploading the file or pasting the DOMAIN.

 ---